junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 3. **Phase Completion Process**:
    - When the phase is complete, ensure all changes are committed
-   - Push the branch to the remote repository
+   - Push the branch to the remote repository as a complete snapshot of that phase
    ```bash
    git push -u origin phase-N
    ```
-   - Create a pull request for merging into the previous phase branch
+   - **DO NOT create pull requests or merge branches back** - each branch exists as an independent, complete snapshot
-   - Notify the human supervisor that the phase is ready for review
+   - Notify the human supervisor that the phase is complete and the branch has been pushed

 4. **Preparing for Next Phase**:
    - DO NOT check out the main branch - each phase builds on the previous phase